Aaron Contorer CEO

 Raised in Sydney, Nova Scotia, Canada which is on Cape Breton Island.
 Robert now lives in San Diego, California with his wife, Donna.
 They have five kids who are currently pursuing their careers and college degrees in California and Arizona.

-Michael Snoyman Director of Engineering
+Michael Snoyman Vice President of Engineering

 Michael is a self-taught programmer from a young age.
 He studied and practiced actuarial science in the US auto and home insurance industry, producing cutting-edge tools for analysis of large datasets.
 Michael was never content to stick with the status quo and continually sought to improve the toolset available to himself and fellow developers.
 In this process, he eventually found Haskell and fell in love.